Prado-SDK/prado-mobile-sdk/Mediation/AdMob Adapter/README.md

 # Prado Admob Adapters

-Our Adapters offer support for the following ad types:
+Our Adapters offer support for the following ad formats:

-+ Interstitial Mediation
++ Interstitial
-+ Rewarded Video Mediation
++ Rewarded Video
-+ Banner Mediation
++ Banner

 On the following platforms: